The History of the Clark Center

 In 1995, the Clark Center for Japanese Art and Culture, located about 45 miles south of Fresno in the town of Hanford, was founded by Elizabeth and Willard G. "Bill" Clark to "collect, conserve, study, and exhibit" the paintings, sculpture, and decorative arts of Japan.
 The rapidly growing collection is comprised of many distinguished works representing artistic activity in Japan from the 10th into the 21st century.

 The Clark Center is located in the great interior valley of California.
 Its comfortable facility and rural setting offer a modern "scholar's studio" environment for contemplation and study.
 As they enter the first gallery, visitors are greeted with paintings/single screens displayed in tokonoma (alcoves) with tatami (bamboo straw mats), integral elements to a traditional Japanese-style home.
-The main gallery features natural light diffused with ultraviolet protective glass.
-Artificial lighting is used when appropriate and the gallery is completely darkened when not in use.

 A vital part of the Clark Center is the growing library of now 7,000 volumes specializing on Japanese art and a research facility for visiting scholars.
 Through its collection, internship program, lectures, symposia, and library resources, the Center hopes to contribute substantially to the development of scholarship in the field.
 Scholars are encouraged to make advance arrangements for research of the collection.